 Node.js does away with the global namespace and implements the CommonJS

-The Node.js core library provides the developer with a number of tools for performing I/O, working with HTTP, files, the OS, streams, and much more.
+The Node.js core library provides you with a number of tools for performing I/O, working with HTTP, files, the OS, streams, and much more.
 In addition, npm is a large repository of community and open source packages for Node.js.
-Node.js is at home in small, rapidly developing products, probably because Node.js and its ecosystem are still (relatively) small and under rapid development.
 Node.js is emerging in the enterprise as the ecosystem grows, as the runtime matures, and as it gains improved robustness and debugging capabilities.

-There are four options for running Node.js applications on Google Cloud Platform:
+There are five options for running Node.js applications on Google Cloud:

 - Google Kubernetes Engine